directus/directus/docs/cloud/glossary.md

 :::

-Once the [Node Type](#nodes) is selected, the associated hourly rate will apply to both Active and Standby Nodes.
-Note that while Active Nodes are priced at a monthly rate _(General Purpose being $25/month and Performance are $50/month)_, this "flat monthly rate" is actually just the hourly rate for the Node Type multiplied by 730 hours `$0.03424657534 x 730hrs = $25`.
-The following four examples demonstrate how billing works:
+Therefore, the monthly pricing given for Active Nodes, _$25/month for General Purpose and $50/month for Performance Tier_, are actually estimates based on the cost per hour times the average length of a month (730 hours).
+So, the pricing shown for one Active General Purpose Node is `$0.03424657534 x 730hrs = $25`, however the actual bill will vary slightly month-to-month.

+Furthermore, a Standard Project's Nodes can be reconfigured at any time.
+You can upgrade, downgrade, add Nodes, remove Nodes or destroy your Project as you please.
+No matter what, _you only pay for the actual Node-hours used by your Project_.

+The following four examples demonstrate this billing system:

 **Hourly Pricing**\
 A Project is configured to use General Purpose Nodes, with 1 Active Node and 0 Standby Nodes.
 The Project runs for 3 days 3.5 hours (75.5 hours total, rounds to 76 hours) and is then destroyed, costing `1 Node x $0.03424657534/hour x 76 hours = $2.60`.

-The bill will be `$2.60` plus Tax/VAT, billed at the moment of project destruction.
+The bill will be `$2.60` plus Tax/VAT, charged at the moment of project destruction.

 **Active Nodes**\
 A Project is configured to use Performance Tier Nodes, with 2 Active Nodes and 0 Standby Nodes.
 The Project runs the full